Chambers Submissions Process

 For continent-wide practice areas (as opposed to your country practices) we need separate submissions in addition to the country submissions.
 Continent-wide submissions should show work which demonstrates your firm's pan-regional capability.

-We do not contact referees for Europe-wide unless they are for International Trade/WTO or Regulatory & Public Affairs, for which we encourage both referees and separate submissions – for any questions, please contact the Chambers Europe Editor.
+We do not contact referees for Europe-wide unless they are for International Trade/WTO or Regulatory & Public Affairs, for which we encourage both referees and separate submissions – for any questions, please contact the Chambers Europe Research Director.

 Global-Wide and Global Market Leaders practice area: